-Faculty Member:
+Faculty Member: Date: Administrative Evaluator:

-Α Administrative Evaluator: CRITERIA Points 1 .
+CRITERIA Points 1.
 Demonstrates understanding of College policies and procedures (attendance, grading and report deadlines, census reports, absence from campus, etc.), and implements them.
-2 presentation (including, but not limited to, staying on task).
-3 and the public.
-4 .
-Adheres to established State, College and division academic standards and practices regarding course organization, including preparation and distribution to students of course syllabi, inclusion in syllabi of basic information (such as course content, course organization, course level student learning outcomes, grading standards, and attendance requirements), and consistency with the College academic calendar.
-5 diversity among the College community.
-6 peer evaluators, any Professional Development Self-Disclosure Statement, and administrative observation of the faculty member, faculty member demonstrates teaching skills that are: Outstanding=5; Good=4; Satisfactory=3; Need Improvement=2; Unsatisfactory=1. ľ Total Cotal /20 1 1/30
+2. As evidenced by peer and students' evaluations, is thorough in preparation and organized in presentation (including, but not limited to, staying on task).
+3. Demonstrates professionalism as evidenced by cooperativeness with the College community and the public.
+4. Adheres to established State, College and division academic standards and practices regarding course organization, including preparation and distribution to students of course syllabi, inclusion in syllabi of basic information (such as course content, course organization, course level student learning outcomes, grading standards, and attendance requirements), and consistency with the College academic calendar.
+5. Demonstrates sensitivity to ethnic, economic, physical, gender, social, political, and religious diversity among the College community.
+6. Based on the written tabulations and summaries of students' evaluations, written comments by peer evaluators, any Professional Development Self-Disclosure Statement, and administrative observation of the faculty member, faculty member demonstrates teaching skills that are: Outstanding=5; Good=4; Satisfactory=3; Need Improvement=2; Unsatisfactory=1.
+Tc tal 30

-ADMINISTRATIVE EVALUATION PART-TIME FACULTY: AREAS OF STRENGTH, AREAS NEEDING IMPROVEMENT, REMEDIATION PLAN
+ADMINISTRATIVE EVALUATION PART-TIME FACULTY: AREAS OF STRENGTH, AREAS NEEDING IMPROVEMENT, REMEDIATION PLAN and